philipp-classen/big-types.cr/README.md

 # big-types

-Provides data structures that are drop-in replacements for Array, Hash, and Set.
+Provides data structures that serve as drop-in replacements for Array, Hash, and Set.
-In contrast to the standard types, there it supports sizes that exceed 32-bit indicies.
+Unlike the standard types, these structures support sizes that exceed 32-bit indices.

-It takes the implementation from the standard library and replaced 32-bit by 64-bit integers.
+The implementation is based on the standard library, with 32-bit integers replaced by 64-bit integers.

 ## Installation